K-ran/WeeklyChallange/challange1/Readme.md

-Fits a straight line through the given dataset and also show the lease square error.
+Fits a straight line through the given dataset and also show the least square error.